-Visitor Opportunities - Self-guiding tours of the historic ranch building complex grounds are available daily via brochure and cell phone tour.
+Visitor Opportunities - Self-guiding tours of the historic ranch building complex grounds are available daily via signage and cell phone tour.
 Tour numbers are posted on waysides around the historic buildings.
 The Lower Fox Creek one-room schoolhouse can be visited by either hiking the Southwind Nature Trail or by driving to the location.
-School is open from May through December, but can be viewed through the windows in all seasons.
+School is open from June through December, but can be viewed through the windows in all seasons.
+Reopening of the buildings will be gradual due to COVID-19 phase guidelines.

 As you travel to or from the park, a nice scenic drive along the Flint Hills National Scenic Byway on highway K-177 is also an option to see the prairie landscape from your car.
 There is a pull over scenic overlook area south of Cottonwood Falls with interpretive waysides that explain the tallgrass prairie.
 The byway takes you through the heart of the tallgrass prairie ecosystem of the Kansas Flint Hills.